madanyc/workfront-learn.en/help/planner-fundamentals-program/requests-in-the-new-workfront-experience.md/planner-delegate-approvals.md

 ---
-title: How to Delegate Work Approvals
+title: Delegate approvals
 description: Learn how to delegate approvals for projects, tasks, issues, and timecards to another [!DNL Adobe Workfront] user.
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8810
 ---
-# Delegate approvals from [!DNL Workfront Home]
+# Delegate approvals

 In this video, you will learn how to: